Ruta chalepensis

 Ruta chalepensis is a species of flowering plant in the Rutaceae family known by the common name fringed rue.
-It is native to Eurasia and North Africa.
-It has been found elsewhere as an introduced species.
+It is native to the Mediterranean and is found elsewhere as an introduced species.
 It is a perennial herb growing up to 80 centimeters tall.
 The leaves are compound, each divided into several segments which are subdivided into smaller leaflets.
 The inflorescence is a cluster of flowers, each with four or five bright yellow petals with rolled, fringed edges.
 The fruit is a textured capsule which is divided into pointed lobes.

 In traditional herbal medicine, the plant is used as for a number of ailments, such as fever and inflammation.

-Ruta chalepensis is the original source of the chemical compound chalepensin.
+R. chalepensis is the original source of the chemical compound chalepensin.

+Culinary

+R. chalepensis is an introduced species in Ethiopia, where it is cultivated in gardens in almost every province of the country and used as a culinary herb.
+The seeds are used to flavour wats and the leaves as a condiment in coffee and tea.
+Called Tena adam (Adam's health) in Amharic, it is used in the Ethiopian coffee ceremony.
+Its dried fruit are marketed as a spice in Western countries, often under the name "passion berries" since the odour is said to resemble passion fruit.